den-materials/advanced-debugging/README.md

 Wait for it to fire up, then open two tabs in Chrome: `localhost:3000/candies` and `about:inspect`.
 You should see the app in localhost, and in the other, click "Open dedicated DevTools for Node".
 You should see something similar to the regular Chrome Dev Tools.
 Make sure you're in the "Sources" tab, click "file://" and expand those directories to see the files relevant to your Node server.

 <!-- Pass to devs -->

+## Breakpoints
+Let's find a piece of code to run.
+How about the Get All Candies functionality?
+Let's find the code that executes that functionality...

+Let's set a breakpoint on the first line of the `getAll` function.
+Click the line number of the first line, and you should see the blue breakpoint symbol.
+Also, note there's a list of all your breakpoints in the right pane.
+You can even toggle them on and off.
+Now that is power.

+I want to test this code out.
+How do I do that?
+What do I expect to see?
+I can just hit that route in the browser window to test that functionality out.

+When I try loading that page, it pauses execution at that breakpoint.
+Now I can:

+1. Hover over variables to see what they equal
+2. Explore variables and other codes in the console
+3. Continue the code execution step by step, until the next breakpoint, step into functions, you name it.

+Now, put a breakpoint inside the database query callback.
+Look at the arguments that Mongoose has returned to you.
+That's nice, isn't it?
+Lastly, throw a breakpoint right where the view file is loaded.
+You can literally see the data that's passed into the EJS file.